-In A Prayer for Owen Meany, John Irving presents an incarnational spirituality in the novel.
+In A Prayer for Owen Meany, John Irving presents an incarnational spirituality.
 Owen is the character that embodies this view of reality.
 That Irving is not able to embrace the incarnational view is manifest in the conversion of the story’s narrator, John Wheelwright.

 Irving emphasizes this passive expression of faith by metaphorically equating his narrator to Joseph.
 Owen chose for Johnny the role of Joseph in the Christmas pageant.
 In commenting on this event Wheelwright says, “I was just a Joseph; I felt that Owen Meany had already chosen me for the only part I could play” (207).
 This is a refrain of the narrator through the novel who describes Joseph, and himself by association, as “that hapless follower, that stand in, that guy along for the ride (160).
 This reflects the passivity that is clearly evident in his expression of faith throughout the novel.
 Still he seems to resent the role: “I—Joseph—had nothing to do, nothing to say, nothing to learn” (167), and again, “I, Joseph—forever standing in the wings” (214).
 He appears to have had very little success in getting himself out of the role for he says, “I was twenty-one and I was still a Joseph; I was a Joseph then, and I am just a Joseph now” (439).
 When he finally discovers the identity of his biological father, he expresses his disappointment in the discovery by saying, “My father is a Joseph, just like me” (571).
 Wheelwright admits that he has a faith just like his father used to have, before he was tricked into having “absolute and unshakable faith” (571).